![]() |

 Zelu's jaw unhinged.
 Every hair on her body stood on end.
 What the fuck?
 She glanced around the studio to see if anyone else was reacting to this, but all she could see were the hot white lights that stung her eyes. (p.207)

-All of these themes would make Death of the Author a vitally important work in its own right, except for the fact that the story of Zelu's life is only one of this book's two narratives.
+On their own these themes would make Death of the Author a vitally important work in its own right, except for the fact that the story of Zelu's life is only one of this book's two narratives.
 As Zelu's fame grows, and Zelu herself faces the fraught task of producing a sequel to Rusted Robots which will satisfy her increasingly impatient fans, Ankara's parallel narrative follows a similar but more extreme version of this same conflict.

 Much as how Zelu's story has followed the vibrant life of Rusted Robot's author after her book is published--detailing the personal hardships and joys that unfold as a result of Zelu's literary success--Ankara's story similarly follows the life of Zelu's fictional protagonist as she navigates the worsening conflict between the Humes and the NoBodies--a conflict which leads Ankara, much like Zelu, through vital experiences of joy, fear, love, and desperation.

-That is, Ankara sets out to save the world by learning how to write a novel.
+Which is to say that Ankara, in Rusted Robots's latter chapters, sets out to effectively save the world by learning how to write a novel.

 It's here that I need to again refer back to the initial point I made at the start of this review, because there is an interpretation about how both Death of the Author and Rusted Robots relate to one another which Okorafor initially appears to be pressuring her readers towards over the course of this text.
-With Ankara's final decision to write a wholly original novel, this interpretation comes to the forefront of the book's plot, yet it does so in a way that initially feels reductive due to how it flattens many of the themes the book has so far explored.
+Moreover, with Ankara's final decision to seek to create a wholly original work of art that transcends her programming, and which demonstrates that she and the other manifestations of artificial life have a future irrespective of the extinction of humanity, this interpretation comes to the forefront of the book's plot.

-This sets up an undeniable parallel between Ankara's final act of creativity, and the creative escape which Zelu pursued at the beginning of Death of the Author.
-Just as how Zelu sought escape from her own failures and setbacks via her art (and then in the process managed to create a new life for herself through the sheer power of her imagination), Ankara too ultimately ends her story by doing nothing less than saving the Earth itself by writing a novel.
+This sets up an undeniable parallel between Ankara's final act of radically transcendent creativity, and the creative escape which Zelu pursued at the beginning of Death of the Author.
+Just as how Zelu sought escape from her own failures and setbacks via her art (and then in the process managed to create a new life for herself through the power of her imagination), Ankara too ultimately ends her story by doing nothing less than proving that automated life has a future irrespective of humanity when she learns to transcend her programming by writing a novel.

-Yet this parallel also produces a problem.
 If Ankara's ultimate decision to write her novel is read as merely being an allegory for Zelu's initial decision to write Rusted Robots, then how does this relate to the nature of Rusted Robots's core conflict between the Humes, the NoBodies, and the Trippers?

-When Ankara sets out to transcend her programming by creating an original work of art, she is seeking to demonstrate to all sides of this conflict the extent to which their ideologies are incomplete.
-The novel Ankara hopes to write is built upon knowledge of the past, and yet it is stated to be a wholly original creation that has never before existed.
-As a result, it will not only illuminate the failure of the Humes' outlook, but also the limitation of the worldview of the NoBodies.
-Similarly, because of the originality of this creation, the Trippers too will see that their ideology of complete destruction is misguided, because automated life too is capable of creating works of beauty and subtlety.
+When Ankara sets out to resolve this war by creating an original work of art, she is seeking to demonstrate to all sides of this conflict the extent to which their ideologies are misguided.
+The novel Ankara hopes to write is built upon past knowledge of human culture which she has gathered during her work as a Hume, and yet it is also stated to be a wholly original creation that has never before existed--proof that the creations of humanity can draw upon the past while also creating something new.

-Yet none of this works if Ankara's story is seen merely as a creation of Zelu.
-If, in the end, the value and meaning of Ankara's novel is defined by the extent to which it communicates Zelu's real-world experiences, then no matter what Ankara may claim to the contrary, Death of the Author seems doomed to conclude with a paradox which fundamentally invalidates both of it's two narratives.
-Should Ankara succeed in writing her novel, and proving to the Humes, Trippers, and NoBodies that they do indeed all have a future worth living, then we as readers will know that this victory on Ankara's part is hollow.
-In the end, the story which Ankara will have written will merely be a fictional work produced by Zelu as an allegory for her own experiences, not the radically transcendent work of creativity Ankara claims.
+Yet none of this works if Ankara's story is seen merely as a creation of Zelu's mind.
+If, in the end, the value and meaning of Ankara's novel is defined exclusively by the extent to which it communicates Zelu's real-world experience of rejection when she began typing on her computer in her hotel room, then no matter what Ankara may claim to the contrary, Okorafor's final decision to have Ankara's story end by mirroring Zelu's story's beginning seems to doom Death of the Author to conclude with a paradox which fundamentally invalidates both of it's two narratives.

 Concluding Thoughts

-I don't think it would be right for me to reveal how exactly these conflicts are reconciled, but I want to be very clear that Okorafor does eventually reconcile them.
-Moreover, she does so via a moment that fundamentally reframes the nature of this narrative, and upends this book's premise in such a way that allows both halves of this story to fit together in a way that previously seemed impossible.
-Death of the Author is a book which not only presents its readers with two subtly contradictory stories that are nevertheless inextricably intertwined, but which also ends by unexpectedly revealing how both of these stories actually exist in perfect harmony with one another.
+I don't think it would be right for me to reveal here how exactly this final conflict in both narratives is reconciled, but I want to be very clear that Okorafor does eventually reconcile it.
+Moreover, she does so via a mind-bending moment that fundamentally reframes the nature of this book's story, and upends Death of the Author's core premise in such a way that allows both narratives to suddenly fit together in a way that previously seemed impossible.

-It's in this way, unexpectedly, that Okorafor manages to take the two deeply conflicted stories that have driven this book, and demonstrate how their validities derive not from the intentions of their authors, but the simple truth that is ultimately shown to have motivated both artists.
-The point of art, to the extent that it needs one, is not the expression of the creator's personal vision, or even the unveiling of a secret meaning hidden within their work.
-Instead, the point of art, and perhaps creativity in general, is an inherently radical act which resists systematization: the pursuit of something new.
+Ultimately, Okorafor manages with this book to take the two deeply conflicted stories of Zelu's and Ankara's lives, and demonstrate how the validities of these stories derive not from the intentions of their authors, but the simple truth that is eventually revealed to have motivated both artists.
+This is that the point of art, to the extent that it needs one, is not the expression of the artist's personal vision, or even the unveiling of a secret meaning hidden within that artist's work, but an inherently subversive act that resists systematization.